Atlanta-based gaming controller peripheral seller KontrolFreek has been bought by SteelSeries – TechCrunch

 By acquiring KontrolFreek, SteelSeries is further consolidating its position in the console gaming market by folding one of the leading sellers of high-performance controller accessories into its portfolio of products.
 Earlier this year, SteelSeries nabbed A-volute, which provides three dimensional sound systems for games.

-SteelSeries also gets a vibrant user generated media property in KontrolFreek’s FreekNation community, which boasts 4 million community members.
+SteelSeries also gets a vibrant user-generated media property in KontrolFreek’s FreekNation community, which boasts 4 million community members.

 “With the next-generation consoles at the forefront of the gaming industry’s mind, there’s never been a better time to maximize our ability to provide the best gaming experiences and products to console gamers,” said Ehtisham Rabbani, CEO of SteelSeries.
 “With KontrolFreek’s expertise and global popularity, we know they’ll open new opportunities to entertain, delight, and assist new gamers across the world.”